peterwilli/hummingbot/README.md

 [They also leave my PR's hanging for a long time with no update](https://github.com/hummingbot/hummingbot/pull/6905).

 It may look unprofessional to simply stop collaborating over this, but this is different for me than business, this is fun, and while the team is amazing, [there are other open source projects that I do have a lot of fun contributing to](https://github.com/skiffos/SkiffOS/pull/310).
-So I decided to stop doing PR's here, keep the project up to date, but on my own terms independent of anyone that does not care about me.
+So I decided to stop doing PR's for Injective related parts, keep the project up to date, but on my own terms independent of anyone that does not care about me.

 I decided to keep things to myself now, while still keeping them open for those that are interested.